tarantool/doc/doc/how-to/db/crud.rst

         - [1, "Scorpions", 1965] and new tuple - [2, "Scorpions", 1965]
     ...

-    -- Insert a second tuple with a unique index -- tarantool> bands:insert{2, 'Pink Floyd', 1965}
+    -- Insert a second tuple with unique primary and secondary keys -- tarantool> bands:insert{2, 'Pink Floyd', 1965}
     ---
     - [2, 'Pink Floyd', 1965]